runekaagaard/mcp-notmuch-sendmail/README.md

   ```

 - **compose_new_email**
-  - Compose a new email draft from markdown
+  - Compose a new email draft from markdown.
+A signature will be automatically added if SENDMAIL_EMAIL_SIGNATURE_HTML is set.
   - Inputs:
     - `subject` (string): Email subject
     - `body_as_markdown` (string): Email body in markdown